 Each segment of the ngondro gives dualistic mind something to think of with sincerity, kindness and profound admiration followed by a process during which duality dissolves.
 The ngondro training is therefore an eminent way to ensure that in each meditation session dualistic mind is transformed, uncovering the awakening state realized by all buddhas.
 This is perfectly reasonable because ultimate refuge, ultimate bodhichitta, ultimate Vajrasattva, ultimate mandala and especially the ultimate guru yoga is no other than recognizing our basic nature, developing its strength through meditation training, and being stable in that throughout day and night.
 Even if the nondual experience may be for a short moment, a meditator can simply repeat it many times.

-There are people these days who call themselves teachers of Dzogchen, who hold the unfounded belief that ngondro was invented in India or Tibet.
+There are people these days who call themselves teachers of Dzogchen, but hold the unfounded belief that ngondro was invented in India or Tibet.
 I say, he or she is ignorant of the intent within the Dzogchen tantras on how to deal with dualistic mind.
 Moreover, anyone who believes that ngondro practice is an hindrance to enlightenment, is ignorant of the myriads skillful ways to influence and transform dualistic mind.
 To reject authentic teachings that makes use of dualistic mind and encouraging other do so, Tulku Urgyen said, creates worse karma than killing a thousand people because it interrupts the life-force of liberation.

 Whenever we let be in the present moment the tendencies for the two veils will reactivate almost immediately.
 This is experienced as formless shamatha, at best, which is the absence of the emotional veil, but not the cognitive.
 For the most we become absentminded and distracted, followed by thoughts and emotions, which are the emotional veil.
 The odds are high that without using special methods, as the ngondro for instance, this type of meditation could go on for a hundred years without liberating or awakening from dualistic mind.